 The second part (how the swimming feels) is what swimming actually is.
 At Orca Swim School we define swimming as being able to move in water from here to there with comfort and ease, getting air and rest when you want.
 There are many different physical ways to move in the water, but swimming has to do with the feeling of being at ease, safe, confident, comfortable and working with the water.
 If you have had swimming lessons that focused on making your body DO a picture of swimming, instead of teaching you the FEEL of swimming and safety, they got it backwards and, thus, it may not have worked.
 Instruction that starts with the doing will only work for people who are not afraid, who already have a feel of the water and know how it works, or who can figure out swimming on their own within the context of the “Doing” lessons.
 Learning to swim needs to start at the beginning.
 The beginning is feeling and being safe, having comfort and ease, learning by curiosity, understanding how water works, and how your body and water work together.

 The Beginning Group Class is the first class in a series of classes that will get you free in the deep water.
-Each class meeting is 3-hours in length with 1-hour on land and 2-hours in the pool, the cost for this class includes the $15 annual registration fee.
+Each class meeting is 3-hours in length with 1-hour on land and 2-hours in the pool.
 During the talking portion of the class, there is a discussion about your swimming history, your swimming goals, and a review of the “home fun” readings.
 During the water portion of the class, students start at the beginning of how swimming is learned.
 You will skip no steps, have fun, and delight in your own accomplishments as well as your classmates’.